AlhanoufIB/IT326Project/README.md

 ## Project Motivation:

-Credit risk analysis is one of the most critical challenges in the financial sector.
+Credit risk analysis is one of the most impactful elements in the financial sector.
 For banks and lending institutions, deciding whether to approve a loan directly impacts both their stability and the lives of applicants.
 A wrong or ill-informed decision can lead to major financial losses for the lender or unfair denial of opportunities for borrowers.

 The German Credit dataset is especially valuable because it captures real-world cases of individuals applying for credit in Germany, reflecting the complexities of financial decision-making.
 By analyzing this dataset, we can: identify risk patterns, support fairness and transparency, and enhance decision-making.